 Today I’m sharing what a few of those foods are along with photos.
 The foods can change each year and evolve over time.
 You can even make new Christmas food traditions.
 As long as it’s something you begin to repeat over time it’s a new tradition.

 Christmas Baking Traditions

 Traditional Christmas Cookies

 Here are some more photos of Christmas foods I enjoy baking.
 This year I did all of my baking in one day, although I might add in one more cookie recipe on Christmas Day!
-We will also be having a pot roast so I will make that the day of.
+We will also be having an Instant Pot beef roast so I will make that the day of.

 Butter Ball Cookies

 Past Baking Traditions

 In the past I have also made cream cheese sugar cookies with cream cheese frosting.
 Let me just say this was the first time I’ve ever truly made sugar cookies.
 I followed this recipe for cream cheese sugar cookies and as a true baker would, I’ve tasted the final product and they are spot on.